Sacred Heart Catholic Church (Dubuque, Iowa): School

 For many years, Sacred Heart had the distinction of having a lay man as principal, and this man would also serve as organist.
 Because of a lack of religious, at times lay men or women would serve as teachers.
 Eventually as more religious arrived, they took over administration and teaching of students.
 In the years following World War II, the parish school had the largest student population in the midwest.
 However, over time the school population declined as more families moved to the western parts of the city.
 This was because of a small group of administrators whose main objective was to push out the lower income families in the north end.

 The school was joined with the Holy Trinity parish school for a number of years.
 In recent years, all the parish schools in the city have become part of the Holy Family School System and many of the schools are now closed.

-Stained glass
+Art

-Early photos of the church show two additional windows in the sanctuary behind the main altar.
+Early photos of the church show two additional stained glass windows in the sanctuary behind the main altar.
 However, these windows were eventually covered over.
 In the mid-20th century, a number of new windows were installed in the church.
 On the eastern side, part of the windows have images from the history of the church in Dubuque – such as the arrival of Bishop Loras at Dubuque, and the building of the first cathedral.
 On the western side, images of a number of important historical events worldwide are displayed - such as the signing of the Declaration of Independence.

+The church ceiling features paintings by Clotilde Elizabeth Brielmaier.